-Anini is the headquarter of the Dibang valley in Arunachal Pradesh.
+Anini is the headquarters of the Dibang Valley in Arunachal Pradesh.
 Around 225 km from Roing, one needs to cross Mayudia Pass followed by Hunli to reach Anini.
 It took us more than 10 hours to reach there.

 The far-flung Anini was off-limit for outsiders a few centuries ago.
 In fact, the difficult road condition is one of the major reasons why Anini is cut off from the popular tourist destinations of the state.

 The road from Hunli is not for the faint-hearted people.
 My heart was pounding loudly while being driven on one of the most dangerous roads.
 The strenuous and twisting road to Anini gives you the most thrilling travel experiences of your life.
 Because the highway is under construction, it makes the journey quite long and tiresome.